projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SVC Interface Resume Operation allows the AP to request the SVC to "resume" an Interface State which was previously :ref:`hardware-model-lifecycle-suspended`, allowing it to later be :ref:`hardware-model-lifecycle-enumerated`.
+The Greybus SVC Interface Resume Operation allows the AP to request the SVC to "resume" an Interface which was previously :ref:`hardware-model-lifecycle-suspended`, allowing it to later be :ref:`hardware-model-lifecycle-enumerated`.

-More precisely, use of this Operation is one step in a sequence of Greybus Operations which are used when transitioning an :ref:`Interface State <hardware-model-interface-states>` to the :ref:`hardware-model-lifecycle-enumerated` Interface :ref:`Lifecycle State <hardware-model-lifecycle-states>` from the :ref:`hardware-model-lifecycle-suspended` Lifecycle State, as defined
+More precisely, use of this Operation is one step in a sequence of Greybus Operations which are used when transitioning an :ref:`Interface <hardware-model-interfaces>` to the :ref:`hardware-model-lifecycle-enumerated` Interface :ref:`Lifecycle State <hardware-model-lifecycle-states>` from the :ref:`hardware-model-lifecycle-suspended` Lifecycle State, as defined